Tech Tips FOR K-2 PARENTS.

-The American Academy of Pediatrics and the World Health Organization both encourage children to have minimal screen time.
-We recognize this is not always possible.
-Instead, we suggest that when you do allow your children screen time you select programming that is age-appropriate and that can be enjoyed by the entire family.
+The American Academy of Pediatrics and the World Health Organization both recommend that children have minimal screen time.
+We suggest that when you do allow your children screen time you select programming that is age-appropriate and educational and that can be enjoyed by the entire family.
 Common Sense Media is an excellent resource to look for age-appropriate TV, Movie, Games, Apps!

 To help your child accept and understand your screen time limits, we recommend that you tell them before they have access to a device the time limit they have.
 You might also consider giving them a warning when it’s time to wrap up their screen time.
 You can use a timer to signal the end of screentime.

 Using Tech for Consequences

 Using technology as a consequence (reward or punishment) can be tricky.
 If you restrict their use of the iPad, they might turn to the TV or computer.
 Conversely, if you use technology to reward behavior, that may send a signal that technology is to be revered, which is counterintuitive to “balancing” our use of technology.
 While there is no one “right” way, the best recommendation we have is that whatever practices you put into place, make sure you’re consistent.
 Give yourself and your child time to develop the good habits and practices you wish to see and for the boundaries you set to settle in.

 Even though it may not seem like it, your child does watch how you behave.
 You’ve heard this a million times before, but it’s true — if we want our children to find balance with their devices, then we have to be role models.
 This funny clip from Common Sense Media pokes fun at how distracted parents can be on devices and what our children see: Distracted Parents

 Choosing Apps and Shows that are Age-Appropriate & COPPA Compliant